+I am planing on putting up an outdoor wire antenna, but I am a little undecided on what antenna I should make.
+Normally I would try experimenting with a few and choose the best, however I am running out of good weather and would like to get one up before snowfall.
 I am planing on using it for receive only on shortwave bands.
 I live out of town and have a fair amount of space to put one up.
 I don't have a tower yet and am planing on using trees.
 I have one really big tree that is taller then anything around that I can use.
 Most other trees are not taller then the house.
 At first I was going to put up a 100' long wire, but I would have to put it lower on my big tree in order to keep it horizontal to the ground.
 I thought however that maybe I should do an inverted V since I have one very high point but I don't know if they are better then long wire or not.
 I also noticed that there are multi-band long wire and multi-band inverted V. Do these really help over single wire?
 Building them isn't much of a problem for me since I enjoy building my own stuff.
 I currently have 100' of shielded 12 gauge wire, PVC conduit for insulators, and TV coax for feed line.
 The only materials I really can't change is my feed line since I don't have access to 60ohm coax right now.
 Will the outer layer of the coax diminish performance on a dipole?
 If that is the case, should I go with a single wire fed long wire?